 The Human Rights Center (DH-CII) is funded by the FCT.

-In this strategic programme the DH-CII: will continue to paying attention to data protection, bioethics, immigration and cultural diversity, and democracy and State-building; will strengthen its interdisciplinary dynamic by engaging researchers of other fields, taking part in research projects involving other research centres; will foster its internationalization by strengthening the existing partnerships and by establishing new ones, by organizing regular international conferences and by supporting the participation of its researchers in international scientific meetings.
+In this strategic programme, the DH-CII will continue to pay attention to data protection, bioethics, immigration and cultural diversity, and democracy and State-building; will strengthen its interdisciplinary dynamic by engaging researchers of other fields, taking part in research projects involving other research centres; and will foster its internationalization by strengthening the existing partnerships and by establishing new ones by organizing regular international conferences and supporting the participation of its researchers in international scientific meetings.
 One strong component of the Centre’s activities will continue to be the research and the supervision of the research projects conducted within the context of some of the Master programs at the Law School of the University of Minho.

 IR Mário Monte

 More information see here.

 INTEROP – EU Digital Single Market As A Political Calling: Interoperability As The Way Forward